ovidiuparvu/example-python-library/README.md

-# example-python-library
+# + Number Adder

-An illustrative example of a Python library that can be used to add two numbers
+An illustrative example of how to set up the config for a Python library.